Mersin Talim Yurdu

-Mersin İdman Yurdu, was a Turkish sports club from Mersin, Turkey in the eastern Mediterranean Region.
+Mersin İdman Yurdu was a Turkish sports club from Mersin, Turkey in the eastern Mediterranean Region.
 The team played in the Turkish first division for 15 seasons, and after the 1983–84 season the football team played in the Turkish second and third divisions.
 The team was promoted to the Turkish second level division after the 2008–09 season.
 MİY became the champions of the Turkish second division during the 2010–11 season and earned promotion to the Turkish Süper Lig during the 2011–12 season.
-Previous ground of the team was 10,125 capacity Tevfik Sırrı Gür Stadium.
+Tevfik Sırrı Gür Stadium was the previous ground of the team with a capacity of 10,125.
 In 2013, their new 25,534 person capacity stadium, Mersin Arena, was inaugurated on 23 March 2013 with a TFF First League match against Gaziantep Büyükşehir Belediyespor.
 Their main rivals were Adana Demirspor, Adanaspor and Tarsus İdman Yurdu, and were friendly with Bucaspor.

 Name

-The name "Mersin İdman Yurdu" was originated as Turkish equivalent of "Mersin Sports Club".
+The name "Mersin İdman Yurdu" originated as the Turkish equivalent of "Mersin Sports Club".
 In the beginning of the Republic, many of the sports clubs carried the names as such.
 Later, most of those clubs, either by merging or renaming, changed their names.
 The "İdman Yurdu" name remained for some clubs throughout the country.
-Later it has lost its meaning.
+Later it lost its meaning.
 Therefore, "İdman Yurdu" has become a particular name for the club.
 Then, the club adopted the name "Mersin İdmanyurdu Sports Club".
 In its original form, the club's name is written separately.
 However, because of the norm that noun phrases which have lost their meaning are written contiguously, the team's name has become "Mersin İdmanyurdu".
 Today, both depictions are common in Turkish for MİY: Some write it separately (In Turkish, abbreviations are possible, even if the words had been conjunct).
 Club website has shown divergent interests.

 Their nickname is Şeytanlar (meaning "Devils") or Kırmızı Şeytanlar ("Red Devils").

 Their song is "Şampiyon yap bizi / Cehennemde yak bizi" ("Make us the champs / Burn us in hellfire").